sasilver75/obsidian/GPT-2.md

 Paper: [Language Models are Unsupervised Multitask Learners](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)
 #zotero

+Takeaway: Maybe unsupervised pretraining is all you need?

+---

 OpenAI's second language model in the GPT series; notable because we learned about zero-shot generalization to all sorts of interesting tasks (eg [[Question Answering]]).

 1.5B parameter transformer model trained on [[Webtext]]